 Tolerate: Deer, Heavy Shade, Black Walnut

 A healthy plant in the proper environment has few problems.
-Potential disease problems include needle blight (needles turn yellow and die), canker and rust.
-Potential insect problems include bagworms, borers, leaf miners, saw fly and spider mites.
-Woolly adelgid (an aphid) is particularly troublesome in the Northeast where it can be fatal.
-Foliage may scorch in very hot weather, particularly the new growth, white tipped branchlets.
+Potential disease problems for plants in the genus Tusga include needle blight (needles turn yellow and die), canker, rusts and rots.
+Potential insect problems include bagworms, borers, leaf miner, saw fly and spider mites.
+Foliage may scorch in very hot weather.
 Prolonged drought can be fatal.